🧠 Second Brain

 # Data Modeling is changing

-See Data Modeling is changing.
+See more on Data Modeling is changing.

-# Tools
+# Data Modeling Tools

-# Frameworks
+# Data Modeling Frameworks

-# Difference to Dimensional Modeling
+# Differences to Dimensional Modeling

 There is more than dimensional modeling: